Petteri Laihonen

 Biography

-My current service for journal editorial boards includes: Hungarian Journal of Applied Linguistics; Magyar Nyelvjárások; Multilingua: Journal of Cross-Cultural and Interlanguage Communication; Fórum Társadalomtudományi Szemle and Anyanyelv-pedagógia.
+My current service for editorial boards includes: Hungarian Journal of Applied Linguistics; Magyar Nyelvjárások; Multilingua: Journal of Cross-Cultural and Interlanguage Communication; Fórum Társadalomtudományi Szemle and Anyanyelv-pedagógia.

 Research interests